sgaul/peah2014/index.md

 ## 2014 overall results

 We had great results in 2014!

-While [2013 had the lowest yields ever](http://sgaul.github.io/peah2013/), this year had the highest yields ever (at least, as far as the historical record stands).
+While [2013 had the lowest yields ever](http://sgaul.github.io/peah2013/), this year had the highest yields ever (at least, as far as the historical record shows).

 We distributed 2,367 pounds of vegetables or about 225,000 calories - roughly three months of food for an adult.
 This is almost three times last year's total and 40 percent higher than the previous best year.